A list of famous influential women. Including women’s rights activists, female poets, musicians, politicians, humanitarians and scientists.

-Marie Curie (1867-1934) – Marie Curie was the first women to receive the Nobel Prize and the first person to win it for 2 separate categories.
+Marie Curie (1867-1934) – The first women to receive the Nobel Prize and the first person to win it for two separate categories.
 Her first award was for research into radioactivity (Physics 1903).
 Her second Nobel prize was for Chemistry in 1911.
 A few years later she also helped develop the first X ray machines.

-Emily Murphy (1868-1933) – Emily Murphy was the first women magistrate in the British Empire.
+Emily Murphy (1868-1933) – The first women magistrate in the British Empire.
 In 1927 she joined forces with four other Canadian women who sought to challenge an old Canadian law that said, “women should not be counted as persons”

 Rosa Luxemburg (1870-1919) – A leading Marxist revolutionary, Rosa Luxemburg sought to bring Social revolution to Germany.
 She wrote fiercely against German imperialism and for international socialism.
 In 1919, she was murdered after a failed attempt to bring about a Communist revolution in Germany.

-Helena Rubinstein (1870-1965) – Helena Rubinstein formed one of the world’s first cosmetic companies.
+Helena Rubinstein (1870-1965) – Formed one of the world’s first cosmetic companies.
 Her business enterprise proved immensely successful and later in life she used her enormous wealth to support charitable enterprises in the field of education, art and health.